radify/radiian/README.md

 ## Radify Immutable Infrastructure for Ansible

 ### What is Radiian?
-Radiian sets up a skeleton Ansible playbook with immutable infrastructure on Amazon AWS.
-The playbook allows you to deploy a very basic static website to EC2 immutably, complete with:
+Radiian scaffolds an Ansible playbook with immutable infrastructure on Amazon AWS.
+This playbook provides a template for deploying whatever Ansible roles you like in an [immutable fashion](http://radify.io/blog/painless-immutable-infrastructure-with-ansible-and-aws/).
+It will take care of all the immutable infrastructure side of things (standing up nodes, tearing them down, etc), leaving you free to focus on what you want installed on your nodes.The playbook includes the following:

 * Security Group
 * Load Balancer